 John Sharkey MSc is a Clinical Anatomist, Exercise Physiologist and founding member of the BioTensegrity interest Group (B.I.G) and programme leader of the Masters Degree in Neuromuscular Therapy accredited by the University of Chester.

-John has been joined on this three day full body dissection course by many renowned experts over the years including:
+John has been joined on this three day full body dissection course in the past by many renowned expertsincluding:

 DR. JEAN CLAUDE GUIMBERTEAU a plastic surgeon who specialises in reconstructive general surgery and hand and microsurgery.
 He is the co-founder and scientific director of the "Institut Aquitain de la Main".
 He is member of the French Hand Society (GEM), past President 2012 of the French Plastic and Reconstructive surgery society (SOFCPRE), and member of the French Academy of Surgery.
 He was a member of the Health Service High Authority from 2007-2010.
 He was trained in the Hand and Plastid department of the Bordeaux University.